gsx-ucas/QRAP/inst/doc/installation.md

 <h3 style="width:100%; text-align:left;font-family:&#39;Times New Roman&#39;, Times, serif;"> Start your anlysis </h3>

 <p style="text-align:justify;font-family:&#39;Times New Roman&#39;, Times, serif;">As you can see in this page above, there are two action buttons can let you start your data exploring.
-Click <code>Get Started Local</code> if you want upload your own data, or click <code>Get started GEO</code> to explore the published data sets.</p>
+Click <code>Get Started Local</code> if you want upload your own data, or click <code>Get Started GEO</code> to explore the published data sets.</p>

 <img src="../shiny/myApp/www/images/get-start-button.jpeg" width="100%" style="clear: both;display: block;margin: auto;"/>